Beyond Elicitation: Provision-based Prompt Optimization for Knowledge-Intensive Tasks: Introduction

-Extensive evaluation across 15 knowledge-intensive benchmarks demonstrates KPPO's effectiveness.
-Our method achieves average improvements of 6.1\% and 6.0\% on Llama 3.1 \cite{dubey2024llama3.1} and Qwen 2.5 \cite{qwen2025qwen2.5} respectively, compared to the strongest baselines.
+Evaluation across 15 knowledge-intensive benchmarks demonstrates KPPO's effectiveness.
+Our method achieves average improvements of 6.1\% and 6.0\% on Llama 3.1 \cite{dubey2024llama3.1} and Qwen 2.5 \cite{qwen2025qwen2.5} respectively.
 Notably, the pruning variant significantly reduces token usage by up to 29\% while outperforming baselines.
-These results establish a new direction for prompt optimization research, extending beyond the parametric boundaries of pre-trained models to systematically incorporate external knowledge.
-This paradigm shift has significant implications for deploying LLMs in specialized domains where tuning approaches are computationally prohibitive or data-limited, opening new avenues for practical knowledge-intensive applications.
+These results establish a new direction for prompt optimization research, extending beyond the knowledge capacity of pre-trained models to systematically incorporate external knowledge.
+This innovation has significant implications for deploying LLMs in specialized domains where tuning approaches are computationally prohibitive or data-limited.
 The contributions of this work are threefold:

 \begin{itemize} \item We propose KPPO, a framework that systematically integrates domain-specific knowledge into prompts, achieving significant improvements across knowledge-intensive tasks spanning various domains.